Rolexcode/zerion-ai/README.md

 ## Current Limitations

-- Completed live execution proof is on Base/EVM.
-Solana path is wired but requires a funded Solana wallet to demonstrate end-to-end.
 - Monitoring uses price polling (DexScreener) rather than direct onchain event subscriptions.
 - Telegram UI is intentionally lightweight for demo speed.